qing-wq/immutable-infrastructure-as-a-service/docs/docs/setup.md

 :::info

-The [RAM user](https://www.alibabacloud.com/product/ram) associated with the credentials above must have the required premission to manage the ECS on Alicloud
+The [RAM user](https://www.alibabacloud.com/product/ram) associated with the credentials above must have the following permissions to manage the ECS on Alicloud:

+- AliyunECSFullAccess
+- AliyunVPCFullAccess
+- AliyunEIPFullAccess

 :::